-Chapter 5 Transportation Corridor and Subarea Analysis (pages 9-41)
+Chapter 5: Transportation Corridor and Subarea Analysis (pages 9-41)

-The analysis in this chapter aims to identify how the largest of transportation projects which have been identified in the County and municipal Master Plans could be implemented incrementally to achieve mobility benefits sooner rather than later.
-The plan recommends thinking beyond major projects which have long been identified and desired, in favor of improvements which can maintain or improve today's traffic congestion levels even as the number of trips increases over the next 20 years.
+- Identifies how the largest transportation projects in the County and municipal Master Plans could be implemented incrementally to achieve mobility benefits sooner rather than later. - Recommends thinking beyond major projects which have long been identified and desired, in favor of improvements which can maintain or improve today's traffic congestion levels even as the number of trips increases over the next 20 years.

-Chapter 6 identifies the most promising potential improvements (see table on page 13) following an analysis of the following geographic areas:
+Chapter 5 identifies the most promising potential improvements (see table on page 13) following an analysis of the following geographic areas:

-Eldersburg-Sykesville

-Finksburg

-Hampstead-Manchester

-Mount Airy
+Eldersburg-Sykesville Finksburg Hampstead-Manchester Mount Airy Taneytown Westminster

-Taneytown

-Westminster.

-Chapter 6 Planned Roadway Projects (pages 42 - 64)
+Chapter 6: Planned Roadway Projects (pages 42 - 64)

-An inventory of Planned Roadway

-Projects, including Maryland State

-Highway Projects, County and Municipal

-Planned Major Streets and Planned

-Neighborhood Connections has been

-listed in Carroll County Master and

-Comprehensive Plans since 1964.
-These

-planned roadways serve as a guide for

-necessary transportation improvements

-and connections as the County develops.
+- Since 1964, Carroll County Master and Comprehensive plans have included an inventory of Planned Roadway Projects, - These planned roadways serve as a guide for necessary transportation improvements and connections as the County develops.